-The financial statements present information on all of the Bond Bank's assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the Bond Bank is improving or deteriorating.
-Net assets increase when revenues exceed expenses.
-Increases to assets without a corresponding increase to liabilities, result in increased net assets, which may indicate an improved financial position.
+The financial statements present information on all of the Bond Bank's assets and liabilities, with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Bond Bank is improving or deteriorating.
+Net position increases when revenues exceed expenses.
+Increases to assets without a corresponding increase to liabilities, result in increased net position, which may indicate an improved financial position.

-The statements of revenues, expenses, and changes in net assets present information showing how the Bond Bank's net assets changed during the fiscal year.
-Changes in net assets are generally reported as soon as the underlying event occurs, regardless of timing of related cash flows.
+The statements of revenues, expenses, and changes in net position present information showing how the Bond Bank's net position changed during the fiscal year.
+Changes in net position are generally reported as soon as the underlying event occurs, regardless of timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future periods.